 If a non-AP MLD has successfully negotiated a TID-to-link mapping with an AP MLD with a nondefault mapping, the bit position i of the Per-Link Traffic Indication Bitmap subfield that corresponds to the link with the link ID that is equal to i on which a STA of the non-AP MLD is operating shall be set to 1 if the AP MLD has buffered BU(s) with TID(s) that are mapped to that link or MMPDU(s) for that non-AP MLD, otherwise the bit shall be set to 0.
 If a non-AP MLD is in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)), the bit position i of the Per-Link Traffic Indication Bitmap subfield that corresponds to the link with the link ID equals to i on which a non-AP STA affiliated with the non-AP MLD is operating may be set to 1 to indicate to the non-AP MLD a link on which buffered BU(s) should be retrieved.
-An example of the construction of the Multi-Link Traffic Indication element is shown in Figure 35-20 (Example of Multi-Link Traffic Indication element construction).
+An example of the construction of the Multi-Link Traffic Indication element, (#11586)when the Recommendation Partial Virtual Bitmap is present, is shown in Figure 35-20a (Example of Multi-Link Traffic Indication element construction when Recommendation Partial Virtual Bitmap is present). (#11586)An example of the construction of the Multi-Link Traffic Indication element, when the Recommendation Partial Virtual Bitmap is not present, is shown in Figure 35-20b (Example of Multi-Link Traffic Indication element construction when Recommendation Partial Virtual Bitmap is not present).
 A non-AP MLD that successfully negotiated a TID-to-link mapping with an AP MLD with a nondefault mapping shall determine which AP has buffered BU(s) with TID(s) or MMPDU(s) by interpreting a Multi-Link Traffic Indication element.

+(#11586)Figure 35-20a—Example of Multi-Link Traffic Indication element construction when Recommendation Partial Virtual Bitmap field is present

-Figure 35-20—Example of Multi-Link Traffic Indication element construction
+(#11586)Figure 35-20b—Example of Multi-Link Traffic Indication element construction when Recommendation Partial Virtual Bitmap field is not present